 An interview with Steve Steuart, former Chief Technology Officer of Astadia, and Kevin Hansen, Chief Technologist, Micro Focus Government Solutions

 Sooner or later, agencies need to confront a hard truth about their legacy mainframe environments: While the mainframe is a reliable, stable platform, it is not exactly a hotbed of innovation.
 If agencies want to take advantage of the latest technologies, such as artificial intelligence, containerization and advanced analytics, they should look to the cloud.

-With that in mind, we spoke with Steve Steuart, Chief Technology Officer at Astadia, and Kevin Hansen, Chief Technologist at Micro Focus Government Solutions, whose companies have teamed to help agencies move mainframe assets to cloud-based platforms.
+With that in mind, we spoke with Steve Steuart, former Chief Technology Officer at Astadia, and Kevin Hansen, Chief Technologist at Micro Focus Government Solutions, whose companies have teamed to help agencies move mainframe assets to cloud-based platforms.
 They recommended approaching such a move in three phases.

 The first step is to assess your existing applications, associated processes and infrastructure to highlight the value and impact of migrating your mainframe environment to the cloud.
 Automated tools can help assess application inventories, infrastructure dependencies, cloud readiness/maturity and other related components and processes.